 Compel.
 In Acts 26:11, Paul admits that, before he was converted, he “compelled” believers to blaspheme Jesus Christ.
-To us, it sounds like he convinced them and they gave in.
+To us, this KJV word sounds like he convinced them and they gave in.
 However, the Greek anagkazo is not so strong.
-It means he “threatened, begged, and pushed” them to blaspheme, but it does not mean that he succeeded.
+Compelled means only he “threatened, begged, and pushed” them to blaspheme, but it does not mean that he succeeded.
 Early Christians were tougher than that.

-The 1611 definition was based on the original Latin and French: to “compel” was to “drive together.”
+The 1611 definition of compelled was based on the original Latin and French: to “compel” was to “drive together.”
 So Paul put pressure on the early Christians, attempting to “drive” them toward his goal.
 Associating compel with an “irresistible” force was not common until the early 1900s—300 years after the KJV words were chosen by the translators commissioned by King James.

 Conversation.
-The KJV word conversation is almost immediately associated today with “talking,” but neither the Hebrew derek in Psalm 37:14 nor the Greek anastrophé in Ephesians 4:22 refers to verbal communication, even though both words are translated in the KJV as “conversation.”
+The KJV word conversation is almost immediately associated today with “talking,” but neither the Hebrew derek in Psalm 37:14 nor the Greek anastrophe in Ephesians 4:22 refers to verbal communication, even though both words are translated in the KJV as “conversation.”
 The Hebrew word actually means “a road,” and both the Hebrew and Greek make reference to one’s manner of life or the character one displays through life.
-Not that our speech shouldn’t be godly, but the verses specifically address our manner of interacting with people.
+It’s not that our speech shouldn’t be godly, but these verses specifically address our manner of interacting with people.

 The obsolete definition of conversation is “conduct or behavior,” and this is the sense meant by the KJV translators.
 The French conversation and the Latin conversationem have always referred to the way in which someone lives with others.

 Cousin.
 Luke 1:36 refers to Elizabeth as Mary’s “cousin.”
 It’s been a puzzle for years—how closely related were Elizabeth and Mary?
 The Greek suggenes means “kin” or, possibly, “someone from the same area or country.”